sigstore/sigstore-blog/content/sigstorecon-supply-chain-day.md

 ### How much is registration?

 The registration cost is $50.
+This will include lunch, coffee and swag.

 ### When is the CFP deadline?